What are risk factors?

 - Age: People of all ages, including children, have strokes.
 However, the risk of stroke increases as age increases.

-- Gender: Stroke is more common in men than in women.
+- Biological sex: Stroke is more common in men than in women.
 In most age groups, more men than women will have a stroke in a given year.
 However, women account for more than half of all stroke deaths.
-Women who are pregnant have a higher stroke risk.
-Also at higher risk are women who take birth control pills and who also smoke or have risk factors such as high blood pressure.
+People who are pregnant have a higher stroke risk.
+Also at higher risk are people who take birth control pills and who also smoke or have risk factors such as high blood pressure.

 - Race: The risk of stroke varies with race and ethnicity.
-African Americans and Hispanics are more likely to have strokes than Caucasians.
-The risk of stroke is also high among Native Americans and Alaskan Natives.
+People who are Black and Hispanic are more likely to have strokes than people who are white.
+The risk of stroke is also high among people who are Native American and Alaskan Native.

 - Family history: Your stroke risk is greater if a parent, grandparent, sister, or brother has had a stroke.